 Who is this qualification designed for?

 This is a one day teaching CPD course for qualified teachers (QTS) in the UK.
-It is not a coaching or instructing qualification.
+It is not a coaching qualification.

 Learners are required to: